Visit the PtolemAE Project Home Page

 PHI - Sv623

-Ptolemy II - Alexandria Series - Post-Reform ca. 260BC
+Alexandria Post-Reform ca. 260BC Series 3

 This denomination series consists of at least 7 coin sizes.
 There are numerous leg monograms (Theta, Lamda, Iota, Rho, Delta, etc.) in this series so various nice examples are presented here from the PtolemAE collection (one size substituted by a comparable style issue of Tyre - see below).
 Svoronos catalog numbers are numerous and not all sizes are known in all monogram varieties.
 Sizes and weights shown here are the 'nominal ideal' for the types.
 Actual sizes and weights may vary somewhat due to the striking and manufacturing technology at the time.
 The idea here is to present the coins as a coherent series.
 You may also view these same coins with detailed information about each one elsewhere on the PtolemAE Project web site.
 Monograms are abbreviated in English below (nm=NONE, A=ALPHA, B=BETA, D=DELTA, E=EPSILON, I=IOTA, Th=THETA, L=LAMDA, P=RHO, T=TAU, Y=UPSILON, O=OMICRON, X=CHI, W=OMEGA).
 Some examples show a combination UPSILON/TAU (Y with a cross mark) monogram.
 When viewing the Tyre, Sidon, and Ptolemais series below note that the main design types largely match the Alexandria series which makes these all fit together into a picture of one coherent coinage.
 The provincial mint series do not have any leg monograms but all show the typical mintmark indications of their locations.